-OVERVIEW: This women’s group provides annual grants to organizations in Greater Philadelphia that support local women, children, and families.
-Grants of $500 to $3,000 are awarded annually.
+OVERVIEW: The Saturday Club is a women’s group that provides annual grants to organizations in Greater Philadelphia that support local women, children, and families.

 FUNDING AREAS: Women, children, and families in Greater Philadelphia

 IP TAKE: This funder is hyper-local and focused on women and girls in the region.
-Grants aren’t huge, but they're an influential community of women that you’ll want to get to know.
+Grants are not huge, but this is an influential community of women that nonprofits will want to know.

-PROFILE: The Saturday Club is a venerable and unique women’s group that serves the Greater Philadelphia area through grantmaking and volunteerism.
+PROFILE: Established in 1886, The Saturday Club is a women’s group that serves the Greater Philadelphia area through grantmaking and volunteerism.
 When The Saturday Club was formed in the 19th century it was a radical concept for women to meet outside the home and form their own club.
-But it's groups like this that have paved the way for the growing movement of women’s giving circles in modern philanthropy.
+But it is groups like this that have paved the way for the growing movement of women’s giving circles in modern philanthropy.
 Today, the club supports local organizations through charitable donations and serves as a networking group for members.
 It aims to “to improve the lives of women, children, and families in the greater Philadelphia region.”
 Grantmaking areas of interest are women, children, and families.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)